 It was shown for the first time that such uncommon events could be successfully predicted if we estimate just one parameter,

 Today the Poisson distribution is used everywhere, from chemistry to economics.
 You may find it in sophisticated financial models used, e.g. to explore the impact of rare events on efficient portfolio management, or perform stress testing in financial institutions.
-In particular, it is well-suited to study high impact - low probability events (HILPE) that typical mark the initial phase of financial crises.
+In particular, it is well-suited to study high impact - low probability events (HILPE) that typically mark the initial phase of financial crises.

 When not to use the Poisson distribution?

 Poisson distribution is an example of a discrete distribution, which means that the Poisson distribution table works for only non-negative integer arguments.
 Unlike continuous distributions (e.g., normal distribution), that may generally take a value of any real number, it can assume only a countably infinite number of values.